 2016-03-23 | 69505b | 217 | W2 frame missing |

-Writing payload image data to the Flash Memory (FM) was intentionally suspended twice during the NEOWISE ninth survey year to avoid filling the available spacecraft memory.
-Leading up to these times, downlink pass time had been significantly decreased because of a TDRSS failure of TDS, SA1 and because pass time had been allocated to higher priority users.
-NEOWISE continue to scan the sky normally during these time, but the data acquired were not recorded or downlinked.
+Writing payload image data to the FMC was intentionally suspended seven times during the 9th, 10th, and 11th survey years to avoid filling the available payload memory.
+Leading up to these interruptions, downlink pass time opportunities were significantly decreased because of TDRSS failures of TDS and SA1, the loss of the Guam TDRS ground station, and because pass time had been allocated to higher priority users.
+The duration of five of these events were long enough to result in fixed sky coverage losses.

 In August 2019, the survey interruption occurred during scan 08764r centered along ecliptic longitude of λ=58.92°.
 The last complete scan prior to that was 08763r centered on λ=259.51°.
 Observations resumed with scan 08782r at longitude λ=59.85°, followed by scan 08783r at λ=260.21°.
 Because of the width of the NEOWISE focal plane, the survey interruption resulted in a coverage gap of ~0.34° wide on the ecliptic plan, centered near λ=59.5°.
 There was no gap on the opposite side of the sky, only reduced depth-of-coverage centered on λ=259.86°.